Judge to decide whether former TPD officer charged with murder should be released pending trial

-A former Tulsa police officer charged with murder in federal court after appealing his state manslaughter conviction on jurisdictional grounds will remain jailed until at least Wednesday while a judge decides whether or not he should be freed pending his trial.
+A former Tulsa police officer who is now charged with murder in federal court after appealing his state manslaughter conviction will remain jailed until at least Wednesday while a judge decides whether he should be freed while awaiting his new trial.

-After a detention hearing Monday in Tulsa federal court, Magistrate Judge Paul Cleary said he would rule Wednesday on whether Shannon Kepler, 60, be detained without bail pending trial.
+After a detention hearing Monday in Tulsa federal court, Magistrate Paul Cleary said he would rule Wednesday on whether Shannon Kepler, 60, will remain in jail without bail pending trial.

 A federal prosecutor told Cleary that Kepler should be held without bail despite there being “many factors” weighing in support of freeing him while his case progresses through court.